pashteshubham9-afk/Network-Packet-Analyzer/README.md

 - GUI using Tkinter
 - Save packets as PCAP files
-- Export captured data to CSV
+- Export captured packets to CSV
 - Advanced packet filtering
-- DNS packet analysis
+- DNS Packet Analysis
-- HTTP/HTTPS packet inspection
+- HTTP/HTTPS Packet Inspection
-- Live traffic statistics
+- Live Network Statistics
-- Network traffic visualization dashboard
+- Network Traffic Visualization Dashboard

 ---

 # ⚠ Disclaimer

-This project is intended **only for educational and ethical purposes**.
-Use it only on networks that you own or have explicit permission to monitor.
+This project is developed **only for educational and ethical purposes**.

+Please use it **only on networks that you own or have explicit permission to monitor.**

 ---

 # 🤝 Contributing

-Contributions are welcome!
+Contributions are welcome.

 1. Fork the repository.
 2. Create a new branch.